 Federal government resumes have a range of standard features:

-KSAs are particularly important in Federal government job applications as in government affairs resume :
+KSAs are particularly important as in federal government job applications as in government affairs resume :

 - Be sure to include all the specified KSA requirements.
 Your KSAs are one of the most important parts of assessment of candidate suitability.
 KSAs are used as basic criteria for evaluating job applications at all levels of screening.